almaan/stereoscope/README.md

 st-hippo2.tsv

 ```
-####2.3 Format data
+#### 2.3 Format data
 The ouput from the subsampling and the ST data that we provide you with will already be given in the correct format,
-hence you will not have to do any additional work here; still we here list what type of input files and what format
+hence you will not have to do any additional work.
+However, we will shortly describe what type of files are required and
-that is required in order to run stereoscope.
+how they should be formatted in order to run stereoscope :

 * **Single Cell Count Data File** - A .tsv file with cells as rows and genes as columns, each cell (row) should have a unique label
 * **Single Cell Annotation Data** - A .tsv file with the same rownames as the count data file, either with one single column
   listing the annotations, or multiple columns where the column containing the labels should be named 'bio_celltype'
-* **Spatial Transciptomics (ST) count data** - A .tsv file containing with spots as rows and genes as columns
+* **Spatial Transcriptomics (ST) Count Data** - A .tsv file containing with spots as rows and genes as columns

 Some additional thing to keep in mind are:
-* Make sure that the ST and single cell data uses the same gene identifiers, i.e. that not one is using ENSEBL ids
+* Make sure that your ST and single cell data uses the same gene identifiers.
+For example, having one set using ENSEMBL ids whilst
-  whilst the other one has HGNC gene symbols.
+  the other one has HGNC gene symbols will not work.
+However as long as the ids match, stereoscope can work with _any_
+  type of identifiers.
-* Do not normalize your data - all counts should be given in raw counts
+* Do **not normalize** your data - the model relies on using raw count data, your gene counts should be thus always be
+  integer numbers.